All Episodes

 And I know that that might shock some of you to hear me say that.

-I think there should be an immediate ceasefire at the moment when Hezbollah has been at least to a large degree neutralized.
+I think there should be an immediate ceasefire at the moment when Hezbollah has been, at least to a large degree, neutralized.

-And then he was asked by Wolf Blitzer about uh Chuck Hagel, uh Maverick in waiting in the Senate, Republican Maverick in waiting.
+And then he was asked by Wolf Blitzer about Chuck Hagel, Maverick in waiting in the Senate.

-Uh Question from Blitzer.
+Question from Blitzer.

-Senator Chuck Hagel, Republican of Nebraska, uh uh man who wants to be like you, I added that Wolf didn't really say that.
+Senator Chuck Hagel, Republican of Nebraska, a man who wants to be like you.

-Uh a man you know quite well, he caused a little stir earlier in the week by saying this fighting must stop.
+He caused a little stir earlier in the week by saying this fighting must stop and it must stop right now.

 President Bush and Secretary Rice, they're refusing to call for an immediate ceasefire.